 There are a few limitations of this study that need to be acknowledged.
-Firstly, our sample size was small and did not include any female subjects due mainly to the complexities such as sensor placements (such as electromyography, motion capture marker, and electroencephalogram), biomechanical data processing, and state- and university-wide COVID and funding restrictions.
-In future studies, we aspire to evaluate this system for a larger and diverse age and sex groups to get better insights into its' usability.
-Secondly, though the study focused mainly on haptic realism of the lifted objects and the simulation of human-robot collaboration was just the virtual replications of the modern warehousing environment, the presence of actual robots could provide more insights (e.g., task complexity, safety issues, functional workload etc.) about human-robot physical interaction.
+Firstly, our sample size was small and did not include any female subjects.
+This might have influenced the statistical power and the Type II error of the tests, i.e., some of the non-significant results might have been observed due to the small sample size and effect size.
+In future studies, we aspire to evaluate this system diverse age and sex groups to get better insights into its' usability and investigate whether males and females show similar performance patterns.
+Additionally, we seek to evaluate the construct validity of the survey questionnaire for a larger and diverse participant pool by implementing standard statistical analyses, such as factor Secondly, the simulation of human-robot analysis. collaborative tasks with the presence of actual robots in the real environment could provide a fairer comparison between VETs and RETs and more insights (e.g., task complexity, safety issues, functional workload etc.) about human-robot physical interaction.
 Lastly, our future studies aspire to focus on analyzing the movement kinematics of the participants as they perform VETs and RETs to further validate the training effectiveness of the PhyVirtual system.